DaveRoox/Safari-tab-finder-and-updater/README.md

 # Safari-tab-finder-and-updater

-his is a bash script for MacOS allowing the user to search for a specific tab in your Safari windows, given part of the text in the tab’s name, and to refresh that tab to a specific URL every N seconds.
+This is a bash script for MacOS allowing the user to search for a specific tab in your Safari windows, given part of the text in the tab’s name, and to refresh that tab to a specific URL every N seconds.

 ## Usage